dimitri-nicolo/calico/v2.3/getting-started/openshift/installation/index.md

 ---
-title: Installing Calico Enterprise on OpenShift
+title: Installing Tigera Secure EE on OpenShift
 ---

 Installation of {{site.prodname}} in OpenShift is integrated in openshift-ansible.